xreal/filament-code-editor/README.md

 # Code editor for Filament

+ > This is a fork of Sebastiaan Kloose's original filament code editor, as the original repository is archived, I created this fork.

 This package provides a code editor form field type for Filament.
 It's based on CodeMirror 6.

 ## Installation